rohanbhateja0/cstk-fastlane/docs/pages/library/components/content-block-sxa.md

-# Content Block (SXA)
+# Content Block

-**Content Block -** The Content Block component is the most **fundamental building block** in Sitecore XM Cloud SXA projects, providing a simple structure to display a **heading and rich text content**.
+**Content Block -** The Content Block component is the most **fundamental building block** in ContentStack projects, providing a simple structure to display a **heading and rich text content**.
 It is ideal for paragraphs, informational sections, or introductory copy on any page.
 Highly reusable, it forms the backbone for content-heavy layouts and editorial storytelling.

 **Description:** A foundational content component that renders a heading and rich text content with consistent styling and semantic HTML structure, supporting full rich text formatting capabilities.